winitzki/scall/tutorial/programming_dhall.md

 in f 2
 ```

-This program defines `f` as a function and then applies the function `f` to the value `2`.
+This program assignes a function value to `f`   and then applies the function `f` to the value `2`.
 The resulting program is evaluated to `70`.

 - We should be able to write a function that substitutes any part of any expression.